 There are so many wonderful places to see in Fiji.
 And snorkeling in Fiji along the many coral reefs are but one.
 Click on any photo below to enlarge it.
 Scroll through each slide to enjoy and read the captions full of useful information to help guide your next “visit Fiji” exploration.
-If snorkeling in Fiji is not your thing, then you might enjoy reading a detailed story about our visit to Koroyanitu and Abaca, Discover hidden paradise in Fiji’s Koroyanitu park, Abaca village.
+If snorkeling is not your thing, then you might enjoy reading a detailed story about our visit to Koroyanitu and Abaca, Discover hidden paradise in Fiji’s Koroyanitu park, Abaca village.
 Click here to view a slide show for more visual inspiration to plan your visit to Koroyanitu.
 Or perhaps gardens are more to your liking?
 Then click here to read Fiji’s Garden of the Sleeping Giant: Orchids forever!

 Enjoy the Snorkeling in Fiji Slides Below: